artlung/The-Lounge-2002/transcript.md

 <div class="timestamp" style="text-align: right;"><a id="t00h11m56s" href="#t00h11m56s">[00:11:56]</a></div>

-**Dirk Sutro:** Well we heard a little bit from Mitch about drive thru dot org and I wanted to hear a bit more from you Lester about yeah totally dot net.
+**Dirk Sutro:** Well we heard a little bit from Mitch about drive thru dot org and I wanted to hear a bit more from you Lester about YEAHTOTALLY.NET.
 In terms of why you do it and how you decide what to put up there.

 <div class="timestamp" style="text-align: right;"><a id="t00h12m09s" href="#t00h12m09s">[00:12:09]</a></div>